Imaclean74/grafeo/docs/tutorials/examples/graph-visualization.md

 graph_widget
 ```

 This renders a force-directed graph with Person nodes (blue) and Company nodes (green), connected by `KNOWS` and `WORKS_AT` edges.
-Pan, zoom, and drag nodes to explore.
+Pan, zoom and drag nodes to explore.

 ## PageRank Analysis